Notice

 About the Artwork

-With a wheat field behind him and luminous sutumn light on his back, a young man leans comtemplatively on a scythe.
+With a wheat field behind him and luminous autumn light on his back, a young man leans contemplatively on a scythe.
 One of a set of four paintings all owned by the Detroit Institute of Arts, The Reaper is an early work by Jean-Honore Fragonard, who would go on to become one of the most technically daring painters of the French eighteenth century.
 Glimpses of Fragonard's assured technique can already be seen here in the confident scumbled brushwork of the sky and the brilliant chromatic harmonies in the youth's lemon-yellow jacket and luminous green grass.
 The series evokes the progression of the seasons, from the cultivation of a garden in springtime to late summer's grape harvest to autumn's impending chill.
 These paintings were originally intended to adorn the walls of an ornate interior, and their decorative function is emphasized by their curvilinear gilded frames.

 The Reaper